survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> If you want to use webpack 5 to run the examples, use `npm add webpack@next` instead.

-T> If you run `npm add`, it will write the dependencies to `package.json` `dependencies`.
-The `-D` flag writes them to `devDependencies` instead.
-The split allows you to communicate which dependencies are application-specific and which are required for developing it.
-If you are authoring npm packages, you should follow the split.

 ## Executing webpack

 You can display the exact path of the executables using `npm bin`.
 Most likely it points to `./node_modules/.bin`.
 Try running webpack from there through the terminal using `node_modules/.bin/wp` or a similar command.